 Chard is an extremely perishable leafy vegetable, and for the same reason, it should be used as early as possible once harvested.
 If at all to store inside the refrigerator, then, set its temperature below 35 degrees F and high humidity level to retain vitality for 1-2 days.

 |Potato-soy pie with chard.
 Photo courtesy: George Kelly., and Chard-salmon recipe.
 (Photo-by selena)|

 As in spinach, chard leaves should be washed thoroughly in clean running water and rinsed in saline water for about 30 minutes in order to remove sand, dirt, and any insecticide/fungicide residues.

 Here are some serving tips:

 Fresh young chard leaves can be used raw in salads.

-Mature chard leaves and stalks are typically cooked, braised or sautéed; the bitter flavor fades with cooking.
-However, antioxidant properties of chard may significantly diminish on steaming, frying and boiling for long periods.
+Mature chard leaves and stalks are typically cooked, braised, or sautéed; the bitter flavor fades with cooking.
+However, antioxidant properties of chard may significantly diminish on steaming, frying, and boiling for long periods.

 ≺≺ Back to Vegetables from Swiss Chard nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.